 Fed and watered, I walked back to the National Trust Visitor Center to find out what I, could see and do in Boscastle.
 I actually didn’t plan on walking the coastal path until I went in and spoke to the lovely (and very helpful) people who work in there.
 They suggested doing the coastal walk to Tintagel and getting the bus back (they even gave me a timetable and told me where to get the bus from!).
 I was advised to drive to Tintagel to park my car, (as it’s free) and then walk to Boscastle and get the bus back to my car.
 But I didn’t mind paying and I was keen to start my walk.

-If you get the map from them (£1) the distance, time it takes and degree of difficulty are on the front.
-This walk was 5 miles, 3 hours and a moderate degree of difficult.
+If you get the map from them (£1) the distance, the time it takes and degree of difficulty are on the front.
+This walk was 5 miles, 3 hours and a moderate degree of difficulty.
 It pointed out some of the sights I would have missed, or not know what to look for without it.

 What to Pack and what to wear

 This was an unplanned walk so I wasn’t as prepared as I would have liked.
 I would advise taking plenty of water, and some snacks with you.
-The walk takes around 3-4 hours and even with my big breakfast I got peckish.
+The walk takes around 3-4 hours and even with my big breakfast, I got peckish.

 Dress appropriately for the weather.
 If you are in shorts and a vest top then make sure you wear sunscreen.
 I wore normal training shoes (sneakers) and they were fine.
 If it’s wet then I would advise hiking shoes/ boots or shoes with a good grip as my trainers wouldn’t have cut it grip wise.
 Lots of people had walking sticks, I didn’t miss them so this would be personal preference.